Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 We can introduce the following $C_3$-symmetric mass term to gap out these 4 Majorana zero modes:

-In addition with the fact that there is a trivial vacuum state on each surface of the cubic, we know that this case indeed corresponds to a trivial bulk because a gapped, short-range entangled symmetric boundary termination is obtained.
+In addition to the fact that there is a trivial vacuum state on each surface of the cubic, we know that this case indeed corresponds to a trivial bulk because a gapped, short-range entangled symmetric boundary termination is obtained.
 Equivalently, the case of Majorana chain decorations on 1D blocks $\tau_1$ and $\tau_2$ is trivialized.

 The effective ``on-site'' symmetry on the 1D block labeled by $\tau_3$ is $\mathbb{Z}_2$ by 2-fold rotation symmetry acting internally.
-Hence the candidate 1D block-states are classified by group supercohomology (\ref{2-supercohomology}) with twisted cocycle conditions (\ref{2-twisted}) \cite{special,general1,general2}, with $G_{\mathrm{1D}}=\mathbb{Z}_2$.
+Hence the candidate 1D block states are classified by group supercohomology (\ref{2-supercohomology}) with twisted cocycle conditions (\ref{2-twisted}) \cite{special,general1,general2}, with $G_{\mathrm{1D}}=\mathbb{Z}_2$.
 For 1D block $\tau_3$, $\omega_2\in\mathcal{H}^2(\mathbb{Z}_2,\mathbb{Z}_2)=\mathbb{Z}_2$, so we should discuss the spinless and spin-1/2 fermions separately.

 \paragraph{Spinless fermions}For spinless fermions, there are two root phases on the 1D block $\tau_3$: \begin{enumerate}[1.] \item Majorana chain; \item 1D fSPT phase, formed by double Majorana chains; $\mathbb{Z}_2$ symmetry action exchanges two Majorana chains. \end{enumerate}